hamada-g/blue-lab/docs/hyperv-setup.md

 ## Phase 1 Virtual Switch

-### Switch Name
+### Original External Switch
-BlueLab-External
+- Switch Name: BlueLab-External

-### Switch Type
-External
+- Switch Type: External

-### Purpose
-This switch provides network connectivity for the Blue Lab virtual machines.
-It allows the lab VMs to communicate with each other and reach the internet through the host system’s active network adapter.

-### Host Adapter Used
-Realtek 8922AE WiFi 7 PCI-E NIC
+- Host Adapter Used: Realtek 8922AE WiFi 7 PCI-E NIC

-### Important Configuration
+### Original Notes
+- This was the first switch design attempted for Blue Lab Phase 1.
-- The management operating system is allowed to share the selected network adapter.
+- The management operating system was allowed to share the selected network adapter.
-- This switch will be used by the Wazuh server VM, the Windows endpoint VM, and the Linux endpoint VM.

-### Notes
-- This is the primary external switch for Blue Lab Phase 1.
+- This design caused host Wi-Fi connectivity issues and is no longer the preferred Phase 1 networking model.
-- The switch is bound to the host’s Realtek 8922AE WiFi 7 PCI-E NIC.
-- The network connection may briefly reset when the switch is created.
-- Phase 1 uses a simple external switch for ease of setup and connectivity.

 ## Design Revision
 - The original BlueLab-External switch design caused host connectivity issues on Wi-Fi.
-- The Phase 1 network design is being changed to use an Internal switch with NAT instead.
+- The Phase 1 network design was changed to use an Internal switch with NAT instead.
-- The External switch may be removed or retired after the Internal NAT design is implemented successfully.
+- The External switch may be removed or retired later after the Internal NAT design is fully validated.

 ## Internal NAT Setup